 Example: In an office relocation project, you might assign the task of liaising with the moving company to one team member, while another is responsible for updating the company address with clients and suppliers.

 Work backward to set due dates for each task and figure out how long each task will take to complete (its start and end dates), knowing that delays are inevitable.
-Sequencing is important to consider as well, since certain tasks will need to be finished before others can start.
+Consider sequencing as well, as you must complete certain tasks before beginning others.

 Example: In developing a new mobile application, you might estimate coding the user interface to take three weeks, backend development four weeks, and user testing two weeks.

 Organize your project schedule in one tool and share it with your team.
 You’ve successfully built your project plan, and now it’s important to organize it in a way that everyone involved can see and work from it.
-Finding a tool that can help you do both will be critical to your success.
+Finding a tool that does both will be critical to your success.
 Regularly update and monitor the schedule to reflect the project's progress and make adjustments as needed.

 Unlike everyday tools such as Microsoft Excel or Word, consider a project management tool that offers a more dynamic and interactive platform that enables real-time updates, seamless collaboration among team members, and the integration of various project elements in one centralized dashboard.
 This makes tracking complex workflows more efficient and visually engaging compared to static spreadsheets or documents.